mco-gh/hugo-image/README.md

 The makefile supports three tasks:

 * make build - build the Docker image
-* make deploy - publish the Docker image
+* make push - publish the Docker image
 * make sh - run an interactive Bash in the published Docker image

 If you don't want to clone this repo and build your own image, you can also use my generated image directly